ibexa/documentation-developer/docs/guide/data_migration.md

 - `section`
 - `location`

-If you do not provide the `type` parameter, the command will ask you to select a type of data.
+If you do not provide the `--type` option, the command will ask you to select a type of data.

 ### mode

-The mandatory `mode` parameter defines the action that importing the file will perform.
+The mandatory `--mode` option defines the action that importing the file will perform.
 The following modes are available:

 - `create` - creates new items
 - `update` - updates an existing item
 - `delete` - deletes an existing item

-If you do not provide the `mode` parameter, the command will ask you to select the mode.
+If you do not provide the `--mode` option, the command will ask you to select the mode.

 The following combinations of types are modes are available: